tisquantum/sectors/apps/RULES.md

 - **Total Turns Exceeded:** If the game runs through it's maximum turn length, the game ends on the final turn.

 ### Game Flow
 The game is played over turns, each turn is separated into distinct rounds.
 The stock round has three sub-rounds.
 Each round has phases where players will either perform some action or observe the result of a phases resolution.

+Each phase has a given amount of time before it will end and the next phase will begin.
+If the phase is actionable, players will have an opportunity, given they are eligible, to perform some action or set of actions.
+Actions conducted in sectors phases are performed **simultanenously**.
+Players are never forced to place an action.
+If players do not act within the given timer, they are considered not to have acted in that phase.

+If a player is ready, they can elect to "ready up" which will signal they have nothing else they wish to do or observe in the current phase.
+If all players of the game ready up, that phase is considered finished regardless of the time remaining in that phase.

 ### Sections of the Game: